friendly-bits/geoblocker-bash/README.md

 **2)** Download the latest realease: https://github.com/blunderful-scripts/geoblocker-bash/releases

-**3)** Extract all scripts included in the release into the same folder somewhere in your home directory and cd into that directory in your terminal
+**3)** Extract all files included in the release into the same folder somewhere in your home directory and cd into that directory in your terminal

 _<details><summary>4) Optional:</summary>_